laithrasheed/Master_of_Science_in_Data_Science/README.md

 # Master of Science in Data Science (MSDS)

-Welcome to the MSDS repository, where I present the curriculum of the program alongside projects I have implemented during my journey of pursuing the Master's Degree from the University of Colorado Boulder (CU Boulder).
+Welcome to the Master of Science in Data Science (MSDS) repository.
+Here, I present the program's curriculum and the projects I have implemented during my journey at the University of Colorado Boulder (CU Boulder).

 The MSDS is an interdisciplinary degree that brings together faculty from CU Boulder’s departments of Applied Mathematics, Computer Science, Information Science, and others.
-The MSDS Program is a Non-Thesis Degree that consists of 30 credit hours, such that each credit hour represent one course that belongs to a specific specialziation.
+It is a non-thesis program consisting of 30 credit hours, with each credit hour representing one course within a specific specialization.

-the below table shows you the MSDS curriculm and helps navigate directly to a course or a specialziation you are interesetd to view that is listed in this README file
+The table below outlines the curriculum of the MSDS degree, providing a comprehensive view of the specializations and courses I have completed to earn the degree.

 <br><br>